tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 `ObliviousDoHConfig` structure with a key using an AEAD they do not support.

 public_key
-: The HPKE public key used by the client to encrypt Oblivious DoH queries.
+: The HPKE public key used by the Client to encrypt Oblivious DoH queries.

 # Protocol Encoding {#encryption}

+This section includes encoding and wire format details for Oblivious DoH, as well as routines for encrypting and decrypting encoded values.

 ## Message Format {#encoding}